uozuAho/pandemic_ddd/readme.md

 # todo
 - implement all game rules. left:
   - special event cards: play at any time, not an action
-    - event forecast: look at & rearrange the top 6 cards of the infection deck
-      - check gov grant scenarios: any more to cover for event forecast?
     - scenario: multiple players have special event cards
       - copy existing scenarios where one player has an event card
     - airlift: move any pawn to any city